-Once you decide to pursue either a Bachelor of Arts or a Bachelor of Science, you can declare your choice by going to the registrar's office in 220 Oregon Hall.
+Once you decide to pursue either a Bachelor of Arts or a Bachelor of Science, you can declare your choice by going to the Registrar's Office, 2nd Floor Oregon Hall.

 Grade points are calculated by assigning points for each credit of a letter grade, as follows: